What is dialysis access?

 - Avoid carrying heavy articles in the hand with venous access.

-- Do not sleep on the arm with the access.
+- Do not sleep on the arm with access.

-- Do not wear constricting clothing or jewellery on the arm with he access.
+- Do not wear constricting clothing or jewelry on the arm with access.

 - Do not allow anyone to draw blood or take blood pressure from that arm.